This is a post I’ve wanted to share for a long time, discussing all the things I love about the world of makeup, but also all the things I hate.

 That person was me in my younger years.
 I wouldn’t go for a 5-minute walk to the shops without putting on some makeup because I didn’t like my face without it.

 It’s so silly when I think about it objectively because I never look at people when I’m out and about like “eugh, they could do with some makeup”.
-Yet, when it comes to ourselves, we often fall into this trap of needing to wear makeup to feel like we’re enough.
+Yet, when it comes to ourselves, we often fall into this trap of feeling like we must wear makeup to feel like we’re enough.

 It’s funny because I spend far less time on social media now than I used to, particularly Instagram, and that has helped me with my own self-image.
 I don’t spend hours looking at those beautiful girls with makeup on and perfect figures wondering why I don’t look that way.
 I mean, sometimes I do.
 But since doing it less, I’ve come to realise it is all subjective.